 Those with damaged veins need to seek medical attention to address a potential infection.
 Serious bloodstream infections can lead to significant health complications.
 In the long run, some plastic surgeons might be able to reduce the appearance of damaged veins.DOWNLOAD YOUR FREE COPY

 These marks don’t just suddenly disappear.
 One study found that over 53 percent of former IV drug users had significantly visible scars even after five years.
 Whether you’re looking for help for yourself or a loved one, addiction treatment is the best way to say goodbye to track marks.
 And most importantly, the only way to address the underlying issue — addiction.

 Starting with our medical detox programs and following up with our intensive patient programs, together, we can fight this addiction and help you or your loved one start their path towards recovery.
-Our evidence-based treatment options at Lighthouse Recovery Institute helps those struggling with addiction to find the right path to recovery.
-If you or someone you know is struggling with intravenous drug addiction, contact us to start substance abuse treatment and start your journey towards sobriety.
+Our evidence-based treatment options at Lighthouse Recovery Institute help those struggling with addiction find the right way to recovery.
+If you or someone you know struggles with intravenous (IV) drug addiction, contact us to start substance abuse treatment programs and start your journey towards sobriety.